maggike/Face-recognition-through-web-cam-or-video-sources/README.md

 The code is set to image recognition through web-cam.
 Change it following the instructions below to recognize images through video.
 A sample video of the Avengers and their images have been uploaded just to represent how the code would work.
-But it can be used for recognizing any person's face through web-cam or video once their images (3-5) have been added to the images folder.
+But it can be used for recognizing any person's face through web-cam or video once their images (3-5) have been added to the public/labeled_images directory.

 <b>Congratulations!</b> You are good to GO now.